nicenemo/nicenemo.github.io/content/post/2020-06-07-thoughts_on_kubernetes_on_smartos.md

 A couple of years ago, I tried virtualization of Windows and Linux on SmartOS KVM.
 For whatever reason KVM needs a gigabyte of extra memory that cannot be used.
 My server is maxed out with 32Gb of memory.
-Losing a Gb for every virtual machine is not attractive.
+Losing a gigabyte of ram for every virtual machine is not attractive.
 So far I stayed with single LX and SmartOS zones.
 I never used my server for something complex.
 I use one LX zone with SMB NAS and a few other services.

 Last year, I saw [this video](https://shaner.life/deploying-kubernetes-on-smartos/) on the _Shaner's Life_ blog, explaining how to run Kubernetes on SmartOS using the Bhyve hypervisor.
 He used several Ubuntu based images to virtualize a Kubernetes cluster.
 This seemed exactly what I needed.
 However, in 2019 I had other priorities.